IgniteUI/igniteui-cli/packages/cli/templates/react/es6/projects/empty/files/README.md

 # $(name)

 This project was generated with [IgniteUI CLI](https://github.com/IgniteUI/igniteui-cli) version $(cliVersion).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Development server

 Run `ig start` to build the application, start a web server and open the application in the default browser.
 Then navigate to `http://localhost:3002/`.
-Default serving port can be configured in `ignite-ui-cli.json` via `defaultPort` property.
+Default serving port can be configured in `.env` via `PORT` property.

 ## Build